JerryDiaz11/MsOfficeCourse/Excel/Readme.md

 1. Format Painter
 1. How to find the right chart, and best practices
 1. Data Validation
-1. Border Control: Shortcuts for outlining your data table
+1. Border Control: Shortcuts for working with cell borders
+1. Navigation the Workbook and Data Selection Shortcuts